lotusk08/lotusk08.github.io/_posts/2024-10-22-what-makes-you-happy.md

 > What makes you happy?
 {: .prompt-warning }

-I paused for a moment when I saw this question.
-It’s strange—I can't even remember what used to matter most to me.

 ## People

 As I searched online, I stumbled upon a few perspectives that resonated: